Every business owner needs to keep their business income separate from their personal ones.

 What to consider when opening a corporate bank account

-Opening a corporate account comes with some downsides that may not be something you're accustomed to when opening a personal account
+Opening a business bank account comes with some downsides that may not be something you're accustomed to when opening a personal account.

 Banks will assess risk much more stringently, require much more documentation, and will often require an interview in order to assess your business profile.